JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 > We are currently focusing on meeting the Minimal Viable Product (MVP).
 If this MVP has been reached, we will focus on making Tribler more maintainable.
 For now we try to create a Darknet, and beat scalability issues.

 This verified the conclusion we had drawn from the software's architecture.

+#Concluding statement
+Tribler is an academic software project that is actively being developed.
+The development team is currently more interested in adding functionality rather than ensuring maintainability.
+It would be beneficial for the project to attract outside developers, but its lack of structure and documentation makes it hard for outsiders to get involved with the project.
+Several packages stand out in a negative sense, and would benefit from either having a communicator or having documentation to explain their purposes and functionality.
+We brought our findings to the attention of the project leader, who was aware of the lack of documentation.

+**So to attract outside developers, make sure that your project is accessible, both in file structure, documentation and organization!**

 #Sources